 Get ready for QB19!
 Wellington Orienteering Club and Red Kiwi Orienteers Manawatu are excited to host three days of top-quality foot orienteering.
-We're looking forward to welcoming around 500 runners from all over New Zealand - and further abroad too!
+We're looking forward to welcoming mor than 400 runners from all over New Zealand - and further abroad too!

 When?
 Saturday 1 June – Monday 3 June, 2019

 Where?
 Palmerston North and surrounds

 Entries are now open at: https://entries.wellingtonorienteering.org.nz/

 First Start: 11 am